Chattanooga mother says son got parasites in his eye after swimming in Harrison Bay

 It's not clear what type of parasite Cole picked up.

-NBC affiliate WRCB in Chattanooga reached out to Erlanger for a comment, but have not heard back.
+WRCB, the NBC affiliate in Chattanooga, reached out to Erlanger for a comment but have not heard back.

 For now, Cole said he plans to take a pair of goggles with him next time he takes a swim in the lake.